MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/troubleshoot-direct-connectivity-issues.md

 ## Symptoms

-Consider the following scenarios when using direct machine connectivity (not the deprecated data gateway):
+Consider the following scenarios when using direct machine connectivity (not the data gateway, which has been deprecated for desktop flows):

 ### Scenario 1